What is a License Clerk?

 How do I Become a License Clerk?

-Education needed to be a License Clerk:
+What education is needed to be a License Clerk?

 Those interested in being a License Clerk may also be interested in: